Over the years, many of us at Morehouse have been asked what value one should use for Load Cell Reliability when a system is new.

 If you enjoyed this content, check out our LinkedIn and YouTube channel for more helpful posts and videos.

-Proving Rings Used as Standards is a Free excel sheet to correct for temperature and tare weight when using Morehouse Proving Rings.
+Proving Rings Used as Standards is a free Excel sheet to correct for temperature and tare weight when using Morehouse Proving Rings.
 Calibration load points for Proving Rings as standards in a Morehouse UCM.
-Click here to download Proving Rings Standards Excel sheet.
+Click here to download the Proving Rings Standards Excel sheet.

 Morehouse A and B Coefficients for Load Cells: